 Dick Locke's Astrophotography Gateway Page

-Copyright © 1998-2013, Dick Locke.
+Copyright © 1998-2021 by Dick Locke.
 All Rights Reserved.
 Contact and Image Use Information

 Welcome to my Astrophotography web page.
 This is my astronomy photo index page to help locate pictures of interest.
 People often want to know about the astronomy equipment used in these pictures.
-Most images use my Takahashi TOA 130 Telescope (a 5" APO refractor).
+For many years my primary imaging telescope has been a Takahashi TOA 130 Telescope (a 5" APO refractor) which I still use.
 In late 2005 I began shooting with a Canon EOS 20Da DSLR camera.
-In 2007 I switched from my Losmandy G11 to an AP 900GTO mount.
-In 2008 I began using a QHY8 CCD Camera.
-See Basic Astrophotography for information about how this is done.
-I'm starting to use an SBIG ST-8300 CCD camera and a Takahashi FSQ-85 "Baby Q" telescope in early 2011.
+I switched from my Losmandy G11 mount to an Astro-Physics AP 900GTO mount in 2007.
+I acquired a QHY8 cooled CCD camera in 2008.
+I added an SBIG ST-8300m monochrome CCD camera and compatible filters in 2011, along with a Takahashi FSQ-85 "Baby Q" telescope.
+In 2015 I acquired Nikon's first Astrophotography camera, the D810ASee Basic Astrophotography for information about how I make my pictures.
 More info about Processing Astrophotos is here.
 Chanel is using some of my astronomy images.
+You can read more about my astronomy background in Steve Clayworth's Houston Chronicle article.
+I use "regular camera equipment" for astronomy too.

 Google